9AD589B1/StatisticalInferenceCourseProject/Part1/StatisticalInferenceCourseProjectPart1.md

 ##Overview

 This report will investigate the exponential distribution in R and compare it to the Central Limit Theorem.
 We will investigate the normality of means from multiple, randomly generated exponential means.
-Accordint to the Central Limit Theorem, We expect the distribution of our randomly generated exponential means to be normal.
+According to the Central Limit Theorem, we expect the distribution of our randomly generated exponential means to be normal.

 ## Setup